dominicholcomb/recommendation_alg/README.md

 I use numpy and sklearn to build the model.

-I added the jupyter notebook as a pdf for ease.
+I added the jupyter notebook as a pdf for readability!